 - Add the flour and stir vigorously until everything is well mixed, be careful to not to let it burn.

-- Add the milk and stir until it is well mixed.
+- Add the milk and remaining salt and stir until it is well mixed.

 - Add the chicken and the parsley and stir until the mixture thickens enough to start lifting from the bottom.